This video shows some of the reasons why we would like to end factory farming:

-- routinely confined in cages, crates or crowded areas; OR
+- routinely confined in cages, crates or crowded areas.

-- selectively bred for accelerated and harmful growth rates/yields; OR
+- selectively bred for accelerated and harmful growth rates/yields.

-- unable to express their range of strongly motivated natural behaviours; OR
+- unable to express their range of strongly motivated natural behaviours.

 - routinely mutilated to counteract the negative welfare outcomes of intensive farming.